ysthakur/everything.rs/README.md

 if you want hemorrhaging edge releases, download the artifact from the latest green run [here](https://github.com/ysthakur/everything.rs/actions/workflows/build.yml).

-Put it in a folder that's in your `PATH` and rename it to `everything` or `e` or something and you're good to go!
+Put it in a folder that's in your `PATH` and rename it to `everything` and you're good to go!

 ## Usage